aquasecurity/starboard/README.md

 ### Security Tool Kit for Enterprises

-Obviously the [`kubectl starboard`][kubectl-starboard] plugin has its own limitations in terms of reliability, e.g. when Dave gets disconnected from the cluster.
-It doesn't scale well with a huge number of Kubernetes workloads and / or multi-tenant clusters as is the case for enterprises.
+Manual scanning through the [`kubectl starboard`][kubectl-starboard] plugin is useful, but it has its limitations:  it doesn't scale well with a huge number of Kubernetes workloads and / or multi-tenant clusters as is the case for enterprises.

-In such cases more suitable option is to deploy [Starboard Security Operator][starboard-security-operator], which constantly monitors Kubernetes-native resources, such as Deployments, and runs appropriate scanners against the underlying deployment descriptors.
+In such cases a more suitable option is to deploy the [Starboard Security Operator][starboard-security-operator], which constantly monitors Kubernetes-native resources, such as Deployments, and runs appropriate scanners against the underlying deployment descriptors.
 The scan reports can be saved as custom resources in the same instance of [etcd][etcd] used by the Kubernetes cluster running the workloads, or an etcd instance external to the cluster.

-The vulnerability reports or any other security audits can be used to build or integrate with dashboards tailored for SRE and Security teams.
+Because they are accessible over the Kubernetes API, the vulnerability reports or any other security audits can be used to build or integrate with dashboards tailored for
+SRE and Security teams.

 The same data can be used by the [Starboard Admission Webhook][starboard-admission-webhook] to accept or reject new